lutece-platform/lutece-tech-plugin-geocodes/README.md

 The purpose of this plug-in is to provide a service to:

-- find a city or country label according to its INSEE code,
+- find a city or country label according to its INSEE code and a validity date,

 - search for countries or communes on their wording (minimum 3 first letters), to obtain their INSEE codes